-At the present time and based on conversations with various lenders, Xcel Energy management does not believe the appropriate course of action would be filing by NRG Energy to seek relief under the bankruptcy laws.
-Rather it believes that the implementation of its plans for NRG Energy, coupled with waivers from lenders is the appropriate course of action to restore NRG Energy's financial strength.
-In the event that NRG Energy is unable to work through the issues as described above and is unable to obtain adequate financing on terms acceptable to NRG Energy, there would be substantial doubt as to NRG Energy's ability to continue as a going concern.
+In the event that NRG Energy is unable to work through the issues as described above and is unable to obtain adequate financing on terms acceptable to NRG Energy, NRG Energy may have to file bankruptcy.
 NRG Energy's inability to obtain timely waivers and avoid defaults on their credit obligations could lead to involuntary bankruptcy proceedings.
+In any case, there is substantial doubt as to NRG Energy's ability to continue as a going concern.